AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/campaign-overview.md

 Auric went to Verzog Keep for a reason

 - He went to retrieve the shard of eternity
-- His grandfather carried it into battle
+- Zara told him about it

 Why was Auric lured to the keep, what does OPFOR want ?
 - Consume Auric to rebirth Mak Gorim